 The use of the ram in otherworldly rituals, and its personification of the soul on its eternal journey, reflects the extent to which this animal is associated with the idea of immortality, a central idea in ancient Egyptian belief.
 From here we understand why rams were assigned special places in religious architecture, such as the famous Rams Road in Thebes, which is an architectural embodiment of the idea of divine protection and sanctity.

-Conclusion: The Multifaceted Symbolism of Rams in Ancient Egyptian Thought
+Conclusion: The Multifaceted Symbolism of Rams in Egypt

 In the end, it can be said that the ram in ancient Egypt was not just a living creature, but a symbolic entity loaded with spiritual and metaphysical connotations, and a means of understanding the ancient Egyptian perceptions of the world, the gods, creation, and existence.
 Thus, contemplating the symbolism of rams becomes an important door to understanding the depths of ancient Egyptian thought, which still fascinates the world today.